nxp-mcuxpresso/mcuxsdk-doc/gsd/using_kconfig.md

     ![Open .config file](./images/kconfig_projectfiles_config.png)
     <br/>

 The *.config* file is the final merged Kconfig settings for the application, generated when the application is built.
 It is a helpful resource to use to confirm the Kconfig settings used by the application.
 The Kconfig settings can come from many different source files during the build.
-They can also have dependencies on other Kconfigs.
+They can also have dependencies on other Kconfig settings.
 Sometimes a Kconfig setting can be confusing when reviewing the sources.
 Verifying the Kconfig in the *.config* file confirms the setting used during the build.
-And this guide demonstrates, after making Kconfig changes, how it can be helpful to review the generated *.config* file to confirm what changes were picked up during the build.
+This guide demonstrates, after making Kconfig changes, how it can be helpful to review the generated *.config* file to confirm what changes were picked up during the build.

 Another good tip is to review the *.config* file to optimize your application.
 You may find there are *features, drivers or components* enabled that you do not need in your application, and you can make changes to remove them.
-Or the *.config* file may reveal settings that are not ideal for your application, and you can change them.
+The *.config* file may also reveal settings that are not ideal for your application, and you can change them.

 Because the *.config* file is generated during the build, it is important to understand what happens when changing this file.
 Any modifications to this file can be reverted if the *.config* file is re-generated again during a build.
 For Kconfig changes to be retained, it is best to make the change in a Kconfig source file.
 In this section, we will demonstrate modifying the application’s *prj.conf* file, and then confirming the modification in the *.config* file.